railstack/go-on-rails/README.md

 [中文文档](./README_zh.md)

-go-on-rails is a Rails generator created for three scenarios:
+go-on-rails is a Rails generator aims to:

 1. Integrate some APIs written in Golang to existed Rails app for high performance
 2. Use your farmiliar Rails tools to develope and manage a Golang app project